 Fire Safety in the Kitchen This Winter

-Cooler weather brings several holidays that we enjoy with our family and friends.
 When preparing food, stay safe in the kitchen.
 Tie apron strings and long hair back and out of the way of heat sources.
 Turn pot handles inward, clean spills immediately, and keep small children and pets out of the kitchen.
+Never leave a stove unattended and make sure to keep a fire extinguisher nearby in case of a kitchen fire.

 Test the Smoke Detectors

 Check the batteries in your smoke detectors by pressing the test button once a month.
 This is a task you can get the children involved with.
-Set a reminder in your cell phone to test the devices.
-It’s recommended that you replace the batteries twice every year.
+Set a reminder in your cell phone to test the devices and replace the batteries twice every year.

 Using a fireplace screen is important for fire safety.
-These screens keep embers contained in the firebox and prevent sparks from jumping out of the fireplace and onto the rug.
-A fireplace barrier can be a metal screen or glass doors.
-Both are helpful for keeping pets and young children away from the flames.
+These screens keep embers contained in the firebox and prevent sparks from jumping out of the fireplace and onto the rug or other flammable items.
+A fireplace barrier is usually a metal screen or glass doors.
+Both are also helpful for keeping pets and young children away from the flames.

 Winter Fire Safety Tips: Use Space Heaters Wisely

-Spaces heaters can be used to efficiently heat parts of your home.
-Make sure you’re using them correctly.
+While space heaters can be used as supplemental heat in areas of your home, make sure you’re using them correctly.
 Never leave a portable heater unattended.
-Use the appliance on a flat surface at least three feet away from flammable objects.
+Use the appliance on a flat and stable surface at least three feet away from flammable objects.
 When shopping for a space heater, choose a device that will automatically shut off if tipped over.

-Candles create a wonderful atmosphere inside your home, especially during the holidays.
-They can also be a fire hazard.
+Candles create a cozy atmosphere inside your home, especially during the winter, but they can also be a fire hazard.
 Place candles on a flat, level, fire-resistant surface.
 Extinguish them before leaving the house or going to bed and never allow children to play with candles, matches, and lighters.
+Better yet, use battery-operated LED candles and eliminate a fire risk altogether.
+These candles look like the real thing and are widely available online and in stores.